Chart Color Schemes

 Health performance in Fingal Bay is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Fingal Bay faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover penetration is low at approximately 48%, covering around 795 people, compared to the national average of 55.3%.
+Private health cover stands at approximately 48%, covering around 781 people, compared to 50.1% across the Rest of NSW and the national average of 55.7%.
+The most prevalent medical conditions are arthritis (affecting 16.1% of residents) and heart disease (7%).

 Frequently Asked Questions - Health